wedaa/LongTail-Log-Analysis/README.md

 --------------
 After you have run LongTail for "a while", you may wish to add your own special reports.
-Those reports should be included in two special files that will NOT be overwritten by install.sh
+Those reports should be included in a special file that will NOT be overwritten by install.sh

-These scripts are:
+This scripts is:

 	$SCRIPT_DIR/Longtail-ssh-local-reports

-	$SCRIPT_DIR/Longtail-httpd-local-reports

 CRON Entry
 --------------